nus-cs2103-AY2425S1/ip/docs/README.md

 # GLaDOS Chatbot User Guide

 GLaDOS is a versatile chatbot for managing tasks, based off of the video game character in _Portal_.
 If you can type fast, GLaDOS can assist with your task management quickly and efficiently (albeit a little reluctantly).
+Additionally, following this theme of game characters, this GUI allows you to speak to her as if you were in a game, too!

 - [Quick Start](#quick-start)
 - [Features](#features)